Facilities and Resources

 - Our development and production instances of REDCap at KUMC are hosted on virtualized SUSE Linux servers managed by Information Resources.
 These virtualized servers' storage, processors and RAM can be dynamically assigned by Information Resources in response to utilization.
 Additional storage can be allocated from the campus XioTek Storage Area Network.

 - Biomedical Informatics has also worked with KUMC Institutional Finance and Information Resources to establish a contract to utilize Amazon Web Services for informatics development and applications: this allows methods to be developed by KUMC and have more immediate applicability to other institutions.
-Informatics and KUMC General Counsel are currently working with AWS to finalize a Health Insurance Portability Accountability Act (HIPAA) Business Associates Agreement so that this environment can be used with protected health information.
+Informatics and KUMC General Counsel worked with AWS to finalize a Health Insurance Portability Accountability Act (HIPAA) Business Associates Agreement so that this environment can be used with protected health information.
 This capability also enhances KUMC's ability to provide a real world environment that can utilize analysis methods and tools developed for a cloud computing environment.